NaimSS/CodeforcesProblemSuggester/README.md

-# CodeforcesGymStalk
+# CodeforcesProblemSuggester

-See the gyms that a friend did without you!
+Get some new problems you and friends have not solved yet!

-You can access it [here](https://naimss.github.io/CodeforcesGymStalk/)
+You can access it [here](https://naimss.github.io/CodeforcesProblemSuggester/)